sujat-khan/NeuralNets/README.md

 ## 🔍 Core Concept: Scalar autograd under the hood

-The heart of backpropagation in our custom autograd engine relies on the `Value` class, which handles local math operations.
+The heart of backpropagation in custom autograd engine relies on the `Value` class, which handles local math operations.
 When a forward operation is performed, it stores a pointer to a `_backward` function:

 ```python
 # Addition implementation in Value class